 James is from Scotland in the UK.
 He was a Physics major who studied in the Netherlands.
 Because he was exposed to this international experience of studying abroad, James knew he wanted more of it.
 His major was quite intense, and wasn’t sure if he wanted to dive back into studying right away, so he accepted a job with EF English First in Shanghai, and has thoroughly been enjoying his life here.

-Q) How long have you been in China and what do you love about the city?
+Q) How long have you been teaching English in Shanghai and what do you love about the city?